-While each student comes to the Middlebury Schools Abroad with her or his own set of academic and/or personal goals for their term abroad, the Schools Abroad has adopted the three goals below as core to their mission.
+While each student comes to the Middlebury Schools Abroad with their own set of academic and/or personal goals for their term abroad, the Schools Abroad have adopted the three goals below as core to their mission.

 1. Students, through active engagement in courses and with the local environment, demonstrate measurable improvement in their communication skills: the ability to speak, understand, read, and write effectively in the host country’s language.